Yellimber/fees_corpus/README.md

 # fees_corpus

+This repository contains materials for two research papers.

 Text corpus annotated with Frame Evoking Elements.

 Corpus data can be found here in the corresponding folder: https://disk.yandex.ru/d/VFlLy8FEKH8Dqg.